walkthetalk/zircon/docs/syscalls/vmo_create_physical.md

 <!-- Updated by update-docs-from-abigen, do not edit. -->

-vmo_create_physical - create a VM object referring to a specific contiguous range of physical memory
+Create a VM object referring to a specific contiguous range of physical memory.

 ## SYNOPSIS